askonomm/blocko/README.md

 - `container`: any DOM element that can be targeted via `querySelector`
 - `content`: a JS or JSON object representing the initial data
+- `options`: A JS or JSON object representing configuration
 - `onChange`: a callback function called when content changes with the updated data

 ### ClojureScript